BenjaminGuzman/SpineWare/media/README.md

 Are licensed under
-the [Creative Commons Attribution-ShareAlike license (CC BY-SA) 4.0](https://creativecommons.org/licenses/by-sa/4.0/), and were made by Benjamín Guzmán <bg@benjaminguzman.dev>
+the [Creative Commons Attribution-ShareAlike license (CC BY-SA) 4.0](https://creativecommons.org/licenses/by-sa/4.0/), and were made by Benjamín Guzmán <bg@benjaminguzman.dev>, therefore they ALL have the following copyright notice

+`Copyright (C) 2020, Benjamín Guzmán `

+Added here as it's not possible to add it inside the file ('cause they're binaries)

 The GPLv3 logo `gplv3-136x68.png` is in the public domain and was taken from [https://www.gnu.org/graphics/license-logos.html](https://www.gnu.org/graphics/license-logos.html)